 • use a range of multidisciplinary and methodological approaches

 • demonstrate the value of a treatment, package of care or service improvement on clinically relevant outcomes for those programmes addressing health issues.
-Intermediate outcome measures will only be acceptable where there is convincing evidence that these have strong relationship with clinical outcomes.
+Intermediate outcome measures will only be acceptable where there is convincing evidence that these have a strong relationship with clinical outcomes.
 Similar criteria should be applied to public health and social care studies, where the outcomes should be justified in terms of demonstrating benefits linked to population health, or to service users and carers

 • make a stepped change to practice and/or outcomes.
 Proposals that comprise application of existing interventions to new patient, service user or carer groups, or the wider public; that are only an incremental development on current practice; or are unlikely to have general application or uptake, are unlikely to be competitive